Klosmi/html-basics/JS-basic.md

     The `new` do the following things:

 1. Creates a blank, plain JavaScript object.;
-2. Links (sets the constructor of) this object to another object;
+2. Links (sets the constructor of) this object to another object → this allows us to add methods no to the individual objects, instances, but to the __prototype__;
 3. Passes the newly created object from *Step 1* as the `this` context;
 4. Returns `this` if the function doesn't return its own object.;

 *So if we call `new Color(255, 0, 0)` and save that to a variable `const color1`, we have an object that has RGB, but not only that.
-It does not have that method RGB defined on the actual object, it's defined on the `prototype`.*
+It does not have that method RGB defined on the actual object (or instance), it's defined on the __`prototype`__.
+(See Step 2. above)*
 ```
 function Color(r, g, b) {
       this.r = r;